What is Savings Plans?

 - Compute Savings Plans provide the most flexibility and help to reduce your costs by up to 66%.
-These plans automatically apply to EC2 instance usage regardless of instance family, size, AZ, region, OS or tenancy, and also apply to Fargate usage.
-For example, with Compute Savings Plans, you can change from C4 to M5 instances, shift a workload from EU (Ireland) to EU (London), or move a workload from EC2 to Fargate at any time and automatically continue to pay the Savings Plans price.
+These plans automatically apply to EC2 instance usage regardless of instance family, size, AZ, region, OS or tenancy, and also apply to Fargate and Lambda usage.
+For example, with Compute Savings Plans, you can change from C4 to M5 instances, shift a workload from EU (Ireland) to EU (London), or move a workload from EC2 to Fargate or Lambda at any time and automatically continue to pay the Savings Plans price.

 - EC2 Instance Savings Plans provide the lowest prices, offering savings up to 72% in exchange for commitment to usage of individual instance families in a region (e.g. M5 usage in N. Virginia).
 This automatically reduces your cost on the selected instance family in that region regardless of AZ, size, OS or tenancy.
 EC2 Instance Savings Plans give you the flexibility to change your usage between instances within a family in that region.
 For example, you can move from c5.xlarge running Windows to c5.2xlarge running Linux and automatically benefit from the Savings Plans prices.

 How do I get started with Savings Plans?